readmeio/metrics-sdks/packages/ruby/README.md

-If you have sensitive data you'd like to prevent from being sent to the Metrics API via headers, query params or payload bodies, you can specify a list of keys to filter via the `filter_params` option.
+If you have sensitive data you'd like to prevent from being sent to the Metrics API via headers, query params or payload bodies, you can specify a list of keys to filter via the `reject_params` option.
 Key-value pairs matching these keys will not be included in the request to the Metrics API.

+You are also able to specify a set of `allow_only` which should only be sent through.
+Any header or body values not matching these keys will be filtered out and not send to the API.

+You may only specify either `reject_params` or `allow_only` keys, not both.

 ### Rails